092vk/Real-Time-ChatRoom/README.md

 # How to run:

+1. Add the env variables for the postgresql db
-npm run dev
+2. npm run dev
   or
   node server.js

 TechStack:
 -> NodeJs